 Although a statement may be quite innocent, it can become defamatory in relation to the article if read as a whole or if placed next to a picture.
 An example was the case of Leigh Petters v British Broadcasting Corporation.

 In this case Mr. Petters who was a solicitor, was involved in a channel 5 quiz show called Brainteaser.
 Mr. Petters won the show.
 However it later emerged that in fact there had been an irregularity on a phone in connected with the show.
 Nobody had rung so Channel 5 had announced five fictitious winners.
 Channel 5 was fined £300,000 by Ofcom.
 The BBC report televised library footage of the Brainteaser show which showed Mr. Petters.
 The Juxtaposition of these pictures with the report of the irregularity in relation to the phone in was deemed defamatory.
 Mr. Petters won damages of £60,000 from the BBC and Channel 4.

 In a statement read in open court on behalf of the Claimant it was said.

 An application for a ruling on meaning can shorten the litigation process and reduce costs.
-This is usually the most hard fought and time consuming part of any action so if the parties can’t agree, then such an application determined by a judge and not jury can either lead to the case being dismissed or settled much earlier.
+This is usually the most hard fought and time consuming part of any action so if the parties can’t agree, then such an application, determined by a judge can either lead to the case being dismissed or settled much earlier.